JonathanCBU/restful_budget_api/tutorial/step_2.md

     from flask_restful import Api
     import argparse
     import restful_budget_api.library.configs as configs
+    from restful_budget_api.library.db_context import make_db
     ```

     - Flask and Api are the objects at the core of this project
     - argparse allows us to parse command line arguments to our Poetry entry point
     - configs will allow us to use the config classes in the last step
+    - make_db will make our db file and write in the config schema if it does not already exist (or we tell it to overwrite)

 3. Define two functions: